jnerin/varnish-4-aws-ec2-autoscalinggroup/README.md

 - autoscalinggroup.vcl
   - It's just an dummy vcl to show how to work with backends.vcl, you have to configure it for your needs.

+## Template

+There is now a [CloudFormation template](CloudFormation.template) for quick test and deployment.